br-amaral/NPS_bird/log_file.md

 - add covariate value inputation - some site level have no forest covariates; right now im adding zero

-- parks removed: acadia is too big, sair is too different (open areas) elro only has one forest plot
+- parks removed: acadia is too big sair is too different (open areas) elro only has one forest plot

-- 500 m for the radius between the sites make sense for bird home range, but is that meaningful? now using with 1000m
+- 500 m for the radius between the sites make sense for bird home range, but is that meaningful? now using with 1000m, ctually back to 500m

 - year of environmental covariates: 2022